arthurbabey/road66/README.md

 # Project Road Segmentation

-For this choice of project task, we provide a set of satellite images acquired from GoogleMaps.
-We also provide ground-truth images where each pixel is labeled as road or background.

-Your task is to train a classifier to segment roads in these images, i.e. assigns a label `road=1, background=0` to each pixel.
+For this project task, we had to train a classifier to segment roads in satellite images from GoogleMaps, i.e assigns a label `road=1, background=0` to each pixel. provide a set of satellite images acquired

-Submission system environment setup:

-1. The dataset is available from the
+The dataset is available from the
 [CrowdAI page](https://www.crowdai.org/challenges/epfl-ml-road-segmentation).

-2. Obtain the python notebook `segment_aerial_images.ipynb` from this github folder, to see example code on how to extract the images as well as corresponding labels of each pixel.

-The notebook shows how to use `scikit learn` to generate features from each pixel, and finally train a linear classifier to predict whether each pixel is road or background.
-Or you can use your own code as well.
-Our example code here also provides helper functions to visualize the images, labels and predictions.
-In particular, the two functions `mask_to_submission.py` and `submission_to_mask.py` help you to convert from the submission format to a visualization, and vice versa.

-3. As a more advanced approach, try `tf_aerial_images.py`, which demonstrates the use of a basic convolutional neural network in TensorFlow for the same prediction task.

 Evaluation Metric:
  [F1 score](https://en.wikipedia.org/wiki/F1_score)

+ # Best model

+ Our model was too heavy to be uploaded on github you can downloaded from `Google Drive` using this link : https://drive.google.com/open?id=1-800K4wciXJA47NDFPp-DHhxDoi8CGSb then you have to put it in the provided `best_model` folder.

- ### Contributors
+ # Contributors

 - Benoît Hohl [@bentoCH](https://github.com/bentoCH)
 - Joël Daout [@joeldaout](https://github.com/joeldaout)
 - Arthur Babey [@arthurbabey](https://github.com/arthurbabey)

+ # External libraries

 For this project we use theses libraries with the mentionned version.